AnyBody/tutorials/Motion_Capture_Movement/lesson2.md

 :width: 40%
 ```

-A bit down in this object you find the Header section.
-When you unfold
+A bit down in this object you find a folder named "Header".
+When you unfold it you
-it you get access to a number of basic properties of the C3D file.
-Each
+get access to a number of basic properties of the C3D file.
+Each time you
-time you double-click a property, a window will pop up and give you its
+double-click a property, a window will pop up and give you its value.
+The
-value.
-The important properties in question are these:
+important properties in question are these:

 ```AnyScriptDoc
 FirstFrameNo = 1